vpc-ccg/calib/README.md

 ## Prerequisites
+### Calib cluster

-Calib read clustering is implemented in C++11 and has been tested on Linux operating system.
+Calib read clustering is implemented in C++11 and has been tested on Linux operating system using GCC 5.2 but older GCC versions that support C++11 should work.

+### Calib simulate
-The simulatation module of Calib is implemented in Python 3.
-Calib read simulation has the following prerequisites:
+The simulatation module of Calib is implemented in Python 3 and requires that the following Python packages to be installed and importable:

 - [pyfaidx](https://pypi.python.org/pypi/pyfaidx)
 - [numpy](https://pypi.python.org/pypi/numpy)